marcoverl/CVUserGuide/source/ManagingImages.rst

 The vendor can make the image a community' image.
 Such image won't appear in user's default image lists of other projects (so they won't know about it unless they are motivated to seek it out).

-The process to create a community image is the one described to create "ref"`private images<userprovidedimages>`: the only difference is that the *Visibility* field must be set to *Community*.
+The process to create a community image is the one described to create private images (see :ref:`private images<userprovidedimages>`): the only difference is that the *Visibility* field must be set to *Community*.

 A consumer can find a community image uploaded by another project